Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: DeFi Composability

 New contracts can be introduced into the system specifically with the goal of breaking composability.
 One such example is that of \textit{bribery contracts}.
 The existence of MEV in a system can give rise to new bribery-based incentives for miners to choose the final transaction ordering.
 For instance, a user could bribe a miner to give her transactions preferential treatment (e.g., a better exchange rate for Uniswap transactions).
 Such bribes can be carried out securely through bribery contracts.
 Consider the following simple example.

-\begin{example} A user $U$ and a miner $P$ enter into a bribery smart contract with a payout as follows: $P$ submits two valid transaction orderings, $O_1$ and $O_2$, such that $O_1$ is preferred by $U$; if $O_1$ is the order finalized by the ledger, $P$ receives a payout proportional to the difference to the user $U$ in value of $O_1$ and $O_2$. \end{example}
+\begin{example} A user $U$ and a miner $P$ enter into a bribery smart contract with a payout as follows: $P$ submits two valid transaction orderings, $O_1$ and $O_2$, such that $O_1$ is preferred by $U$; if $O_1$ is the finalized order, $P$ receives a payout proportional to the difference to the user $U$ in value of $O_1$ and $O_2$. \end{example}

 Intuitively, $U$ is ``bribing'' the miner to provide $U$ with a more profitable transaction ordering.
 To maximize its profit, a miner may potentially enter into multiple such bribery contracts with other users, and pick the best one to complete.
 Bribery contracts could also pose a threat to the long term stability of the system; given enough incentive, it could be worthwhile to mine a consensus block on a stale chain, thereby attempting to rewrite blockchain history.
 This is similar to time-bandit attacks, which as observed in~\cite{daian2020flashboys} can be highly detrimental for current blockchain consensus protocols.